kellnerd/musicbrainz-scripts/README.md

 ```

 - Searches and replaces ASCII punctuation symbols for all title input fields by their preferred Unicode counterparts.
+- Highlights all updated input fields in order to allow the user to review the changes.
-- Works for release title and track titles (in the release editor), recording and work title (on their respective edit pages).
+- Works for release/medium/track titles (in the release editor) and for recording/work titles (on their respective edit pages).